rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 An interface is declared using the type keyword, followed by the name of the interface and the keyword interface.
 Then, we specify a set of method signatures inside curly braces.
 Go Interface doesn’t have fields and also it doesn’t allow the definition of methods inside it.
 Any type needs to implements all methods of interface to become of that interface type.
 To implement an interface, you just need to implement all the methods declared in the interface.
-We will use a combination of a interface (abstract interface) and struct (abstract concrete type).
-Together they can provide the functionalities of an abstract class.

 ```go
 package main